Mousumi-Deb/Python-Projects/README.md

 # Python-Projects

-Here i uploaded all of the Python projects
+Here i uploaded all of the Python projects.
+I have created two python projects.